ufal/npfl129/exam/questions.md

 - What type of data are gradient boosted decision trees good for as opposed to multilayer perceptron?
 Explain the intuition why it is the case.
 [5]

+#### Questions@:, Lecture 11 Questions
+- Formulate SVD decomposition of matrix $\boldsymbol X$, describe properties of individual parts of the decomposition.
+Explain what the reduced version of SVD is.
+[10]

+- Formulate the Eckart-Young theorem.
+[10]

+- Explain how to compute the PCA of dimension $M$ using the SVD decomposition of a data matrix $\boldsymbol X$, and why it works.
+[10]

+- Given a data matrix $\boldsymbol X$, write down the algorithm for computing the PCA of dimension $M$ using the power iteration algorithm.
+[20]

+- Describe the K-means algorithm, including the `kmeans++` initialization.
+[20]

+#### Questions@:, Lecture 12 Questions
+- Considering statistical hypothesis testing, define type I errors and type II errors (in terms of the null hypothesis).
+Finally, define what a significance level is.
+[10]

+- Explain what a test statistic and a p-value are.
+[10]

+- Write down the steps of a statistical hypothesis test, including a definition of a p-value.
+[10]

+- Explain the differences between a one-sample test, two-sample test, and a paired test.
+[10]

+- When considering multiple comparison problem, define the family-wise error rate, and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
+[10]

+- For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.
+  [10]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other.
+[10]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a random permutation test that the first model is better than the other with a significance level $\alpha$.
+[10]